Towns and Villages

 Weekly market on Fridays

-Banks and Post Office
+Post Office (no Bank)

 The nain village well away and high above the beach road and while a bus passes through the village